TanStack/router/docs/guide/code-splitting.md

 })
 ```

-`lazyRouteComponent` is also type safe, so as to ensure that you are only able to provide valid named exports from the module, which helps to prevent runtime errors.
+`lazyRouteComponent` is also type safe, to ensure that you are only able to provide valid named exports from the module, which helps prevent runtime errors.

 ## Data Loader Splitting

-Regardless of which data loading library you decide to go with, you may end up with a lot of data loaders that could potentially contribute to a large bundle size.
+You may end up with a lot of data loaders that could potentially contribute to a large bundle size.
 If this is the case, you can code split your data loading logic using the Route's `loader` option.
 While this process makes it difficult to maintain type-safety with the parameters passed to your loader, you can always use the generic `LoaderContext` type to get most of the way there:

 ```tsx
 import { LoaderContext } from '@tanstack/react-router'